Payment for Order Flow Data, Analysis and Insights 2023

 January 2021 was a month that we would remember for a long time.
 Robinhood, Wallstreetbets, Hedge Funds, Citron Research, GameStop, AMC Entertainment, Nokia, BlackBerry dominated the street news.

-A controversial discussion began if payment for order flow is beneficial, transparent, and fair.
+A controversial discussion already began if payment for order flow is beneficial, transparent, and fair.
 We may see some regulatory changes in the future.

 If brokers are not allowed to receive payments for order flow anymore, a major source of income for them will disappear.
 Then, the chances are that commissions per trade have to be re-introduced.